The U.S. Department of Justice Launches Elder Justice

 • The cost of reported elder financial exploitation is $36 billion annually.

-But the real cost to seniors is the loss of their independence and their physical and/or psychological wellbeing.
+The real cost of elder abuse is not always what we see on the surface for seniors, but rather the loss of their independence and their physical and/or psychological wellbeing.
 Elder abuse in all its forms results in a diminished quality of life.

 Government agencies are fighting back, providing information, enacting protections, and seeking justice for seniors and their families.
 Here’s a look at two federal initiatives designed to improve elder justice.

 Launched in 2014 by the U.S. Department of Justice, the Elder Justice Initiative’s mission is “to combat elder abuse and financial exploitation, encourage reporting [of] abuse, and educate the public to make America safer for all.”

 The web-based portal offers resources on the prevention of elder abuse and financial exploitation for older adults and their family members, including an entire page on how and where to report elder abuse and get help.
 There’s also information for medical practitioners, law enforcement, researchers, and criminal justice professionals.

 Remember, if you or your parent is in immediate peril, dial 9-1-1 – do not use the website.
 If you’re wearing a personal medical device, push the button.

 The Elder Abuse Fraud Prevention and Prosecution Act